 Masai Beads Mara

-The Masai people are known for their intricate beadwork which crafted into jewelry.
+The Masai people are known for their intricate beadwork which is crafted into jewelry.

 Masai Weapons Mara